-In the summer of 2012, the Cleaner, Greener LoDa Committee was formed when the Downtown Mobile Alliance brought together a group of like-minded organizations and city departments to develop ways for the Downtown area to be more sustainable.
+In the summer of 2012, the Cleaner, Greener LoDa Committee was formed when the Downtown Mobile Alliance brought together a group of like-minded organizations and city departments to develop ways for downtown Mobile to be more sustainable.
 The bottom of the webpage showcases the committee’s partners.
 Cleaner, Greener LoDa is focused on reducing waste at large public events by encouraging recycling and reusing resources, urging venues/businesses to utilize green practices, and educating the general public on the importance of sustainability.

 Less litter ending up in waste stream due to recycling.

 Less litter ending up in local waterways (stormwater runoff) due to greater options for throwing away trash and volunteer efforts.

 Increase in public awareness about recycling and environmental stewardship in the Mobile area.

 The Eco-Team is focused on a generational change whereby as these efforts continue, growth takes place among the general public little by little each year.
 In the future, it is hoped that recycling is a learned behavior and that waste is minimized during large public events.

 These efforts will benefit our local economy and communities by creating cleaner, more efficient events and provide healthier living environments.